wagtail/wagtail/docs/reference/contrib/modeladmin/reversing_urls.rst

 .. note::
-    If you are using string values as primary keys for you model, and it's possible key values could contain characters that are not URL safe.
-In this case you should use ``django.contrib.admin.utils.quote()`` to prepare primary key values before passing them to ``get_action_url()``.
-Failure to do this may result in Wagtail failing to recognise the primary key when the URL is visited, resulting in 404 errors.
+    If you are using string values as primary keys for you model, you may need to handle cases where the key contains characters that are not URL safe (e.g. ``_`` or ``|``).
+    ``django.contrib.admin.utils.quote()`` can be used to safely encode these primary key values before passing them to ``get_action_url()``.
+Failure to do this may result in Wagtail not being able to recognise the primary key when the URL is visited, resulting in 404 errors.

 ---------------------------------------------------